 This popular publication is a pictorial guide on 1,920 plants found in Singapore.
 With some 800 pages of text, more than 3,200 full-colour photos, and informative icons on basic plant care, this book is a valuable reference for plant lovers, amateur gardeners, students, as well as professionals in the field.
 Available at major bookstores, garden centres and nurseries.

 National Parks Board publishes the following print and electronic magazines and e-newsletters:

 Gardenwise is the biannual magazine of the Singapore Botanic Gardens.
 It reports on new features at the Gardens, visitors, scientific information, research findings and more.
 It is available in both print and electronic form.

 My Green Space

-A quarterly online newsletter, NParks News updates readers on information such as the latest enhancements to our Garden City and outreach events.
+A quarterly online newsletter, NParks My Green Space updates readers on information such as the latest enhancements to our City in Nature and outreach events.
 Read our latest issue here